Off Campus Courses (Non PAUSD)

 - Community college courses count for double credits on the high school transcript.
 That means a 4 credit community college class will show up as 8 credits on the PAUSD transcript.

-- Community college courses taken on a PAUSD campus during the school year (official dual enrollment courses offered through PAUSD) will receive a weighted grade, not double credits.
-Dual enrollment courses offered at Gunn during the 2021-22 school year include Early Childhood Development, Sports Medicine, AAR, and Theater/Stage Tech (advanced sections).
-Please see course catalog for more information.
+- Community college courses taken on a PAUSD campus during the school year which fall under our CCAP agreement (official dual enrollment courses offered through PAUSD) will receive a weighted grade, not double credits.
+Dual enrollment courses offered at Gunn can be found in our course catalog.
+These courses do not need prior approval.

 If I earned a D or F in a course, may I retake it?
 What is the process for this?

-- The only time you can retake a course is if you earned a D or F the first time.
+- The only time you can retake a course is if you earned a D,F,P,NM,NC the first time. the first time.

-- If you are seeking to replace a D or F on your PAUSD transcript, you must make sure the class you retake has the same exact name as the one in which you earned the D or F. Please follow the same process described above for obtaining prior approval to retake the course off campus.
+- If you are seeking to replace a D,F,P,NM,NC on your PAUSD transcript, you must make sure the class you retake has the same exact name as the one in which you earned the D,F,P,NM,NC.
+Please follow the same process described above for obtaining prior approval to retake the course off campus.

-- While your D/F will remain on your transcript for the first course, once you retake the course only the final grade will be included in your overall GPA.
+- While your D,F,P,NM,NC will remain on your transcript for the first course, once you retake the course only the final grade will be included in your overall GPA and credits awarded for the final grade only.

 Can you please help me with the registration process at other institutions - I don't understand their system?